AniruddhaShukla/apple-dev-blogging/_posts/2024-10-23-property-wrappers-in-swift.markdown

     }
 }
 {% endhighlight %}
-The setter in the above example takes the incoming value and capitalizes it and assigns it to the value.
+The setter in the above example takes the incoming value and capitalizes it and assigns it to the value property.
-The getter, as we can see provides the capitalized value.
+The getter, as we can see then provides the capitalized value.

 You can now use `@Capitalized` to automatically capitalize user input: